Japanese

 The Japanese curriculum at Coromandel Valley Primary School

-The Japanese program will help students learn to appreciate and understand the Japanese culture, including how to speak and write words and phrases based on their inquiry work.
+Learning Japanese helps students appreciate and understand Japanese culture, including how to speak and write words and phrases, based on their investigations.

 Program Content